Dir (princely state): Pakistan

-On 8 Feb 1948, Dir acceded to the newly-created Muslim dominion of Pakistan, initially continuing as one of the surviving princely states of Pakistan.
+On 8 February 1948, Dir acceded to the newly created Muslim dominion of Pakistan, initially continuing as one of the surviving princely states of Pakistan.

 The politics of the late Nawabs are described as reactionary and harsh.
 The Italian anthropologist Fosco Maraini, who visited the state in 1959 during an expedition towards Hindu-Kush, reported the opinion of the people that the Nawab Jahan Khan (who was about 64 years old at that time) was a tyrannical leader, denying his subjects any freedom of speech and instruction, governing the land with a number of henchmen, and seizing for his harem any girl or woman he wanted.
-Maraini also noticed the lack of schools, sewers, and paved roads, and the presence of just a rudimentary newly-built hospital.
-The Nawab was negatively compared to the Wali of Swat, whose liberal politics allowed his state to enter into the modern era.
+Maraini also noticed the lack of schools, sewers, and paved roads, and the presence of just a rudimentary newly built hospital.
+The Nawab was negatively compared to the Wali of the adjacent Swat, whose liberal politics allowed his state to enter into the modern era.

 As a consequence, uprisings began eventually to explode.
 A repressed revolt in 1959 is reported in Maraini's account.
 Another insurrection in 1960 led to the death of 200 soldiers and put the Nawab in a bad light in the view of the press.
 General Yahya decided to exile Jahan Khan, who would die in 1968.
 His throne passed in October 1961 to his eldest son, Mohammad Shah Khosru Khan, educated in India and a serving Major General of the Pakistan Army.
-However, the effective rule of Dir was taken by the Pakistani government's Political Agent.
+However, the effective rule of Dir was taken by the Pakistan government's Political Agent.

 A few years later, on 28 July 1969, the Dir state was incorporated into Pakistan, ceasing its political existence.
 The royal status of the Nawabs was abolished in 1972, at the same time as most other princes of Pakistan.

-Rulers Timeline
+List of rulers

 The information for the following table stems from Who's Who in the Dir, Swat, and Chitral Agency.

 Encyclopædia Britannica and accounts by local people dating back to the 17th century.